 The Doctrine and Covenants is a collection of revelations and inspired declarations, mainly recorded by Joseph Smith.

 The Pearl of Great Price is composed of two lost books from the Bible, a translation of the Gospel of Matthew, Joseph Smith’s history, and the 13 Articles of Faith.

-Members of the Church of Jesus Christ of Latter-day Saints do not drink tea, coffee, alcohol, or smoke tobacco, or take illegal drugs.
-This is due to Section 89 of the Doctrine and Covenants, often referred to as the “Word of Wisdom”.
-2
+Members of the Church of Jesus Christ of Latter-day Saints do not drink tea, coffee, alcohol, smoke tobacco, or take illegal drugs.
+This is due to Section 89 of the Doctrine and Covenants, often referred to as the “Word of Wisdom.”

 The first LDS temple was built in Kirtland, Ohio, in 1833.

-The LDS church is one of the fastest growing Christian church’s today!
+The LDS church is one of the fastest-growing Christian churches today!

-Joseph Smith received a revelation from God that the Garden of Eden’s original location is in Jackson County, Missouri.
+Joseph Smith received a revelation from God that the Garden of Eden’s original location was in Jackson County, Missouri.

-The churches main Head Quarters are in Salt Lake City, Utah.
+The church’s main Head Quarters are in Salt Lake City, Utah.

-During the churches first 12 months of the Church being re-established, they managed to gain 1,000 members.
+During the church’s first 12 months of the Church being re-established, it managed to gain 1,000 members.

 As of 2011, there were between 12-15 million members worldwide.